jswesner/covid_sd/README.md

 \*We updated the model from previous versions by 1) varying generation times in each simulation and 2) varying hospitalization rates, icu rates, and ventilator rates in each simulation.
 Previous versions of this model assumed fixed rates for these parameters.
+Future updates will be also include varying R0, since it has become clear that the initial exponential growth in cases has slowed (but then risen again most recently).

 # General Approach and Justification